 Our contribution.
-We define a workflow theory based on timed-arc Petri nets, extend the notion of soundness from [1] to deal with timing features and introduce a new notion of strong soundness that guarantees time-bounded workflow termination.
-We study the decidability of soundness and strong soundness and conclude that even though they are in general undecidable, we can still in case of discrete-time semantics design efficient verification algorithms for two important subclasses: monotonic workflow nets (not using any inhibitor arcs, age invariants and urgent transitions) and for the subclass of bounded nets.
-This contrasts to the fact that for example the reachability question for monotonic workflow nets is already undecidable [27].
+We define a workflow theory based on timed-arc Petri nets, extend the notion of soundness from [18] to deal with timing features and introduce a new notion of strong soundness that guarantees time-bounded workflow termination.
+We study the decidability/undecidability of soundness and strong soundness and conclude that even though they are in general undecidable, we can still design efficient verification algorithms for two important subclasses: monotonic workflow nets (not using any inhibitor arcs, age invariants and urgent transitions) and for the subclass of bounded nets.
+This contrasts to the fact that for example the reachability question for monotonic workflow nets is already undecidable [21].
 Moreover, our algorithms allow us to compute the minimum and maximum execution times of the workflow.
-As already mentioned, the theory of timed-arc workflow nets is developed for the discrete-time semantics but we also discuss the challenges connected to the continuous-time semantics, showing that even though in general there are nets sound in the discrete semantics but not in the continuous one, on the subclass of nets with no age invariants and no urgent transitions the notion of soundness is the same.
-We also argue that the discrete-time and continuous-time semantics both provide the same minimum and maximum execution times.
-Last but not least, we implemented the algorithms given in this paper within the open-source tool TAPAAL [10, 17] and successfully demonstrate on a number of case studies the applicability of the theory in real-world scenarios.
+The theory of timed-arc workflow nets is developed for discrete-time semantics.
+As remarked in Section 6, dealing with continuous-time semantics will require different techniques to argue about soundness of workflow nets.
+Last but not least, we implemented the algorithms given in this paper within the open-source tool TAPAAL [5] and successfully demonstrate on a number of case studies the applicability of the theory in real-world scenarios.

 Related work.
-Soundness for different extensions of Petri nets with e.g. inhibitor arcs, reset arcs and other features have been studied before, leading often to undecidability results (for a detailed overview see [3]).
+Soundness for different extensions of Petri nets with e.g. inhibitor arcs, reset arcs and other features have been studied before, leading often to undecidability results (for a detailed overview see [20]).
 We shall now focus mainly on time extensions of Petri net workflow models.
-Ling and Schmidt [20] defined timed workflow nets in terms of Time Elementary Nets (TENs).
+Ling and Schmidt [11] defined timed workflow nets in terms of Time Elementary Nets (TENs).
 These nets are 1-bounded by definition and a net is sound iff it is live and the initial marking is a home marking in a net that connects the output place of the workflow with the input one.
-Du and Jiang [13] suggested Logical Time Workflow Nets (LTWN) and their compositional semantics.
+Du and Jiang [7] suggested Logical Time Workflow Nets (LTWN) and their compositional semantics.
 Here liveness together with boundedness is a necessary and sufficient condition for soundness.
 Moreover, the soundness of a well-structured LTWN can be verified in polynomial time.
-Tiplea et al. [24] introduced a variant of timed workflow nets in terms of timed Petri nets and showed the decidability of soundness for the bounded subclass.
-In subsequent work [25, 26] they studied the decidability of soundness under different firing strategies.
+Tiplea et al. [15] introduced a variant of timed workflow nets in terms of timed Petri nets and showed the decidability of soundness for the bounded subclass.
+In subsequent work [16,17] they studied the decidability of soundness under different firing strategies.
 The papers listed above rely on the model of time Petri nets where timing information is associated to transitions and not to tokens like in our case.
 The two models are significantly different, in particular the number of timing parameters for time Petri nets is fixed, contrary to the dynamic creation of tokens with their private clocks in timed-arc Petri nets.
 We also see several modelling advantages of having ages associated to tokens as we can for example track the duration of sequentially composed tasks (via transport arcs) as demonstrated in our running example.
 We are not aware of other works developing a workflow theory and the corresponding notions of soundness based on timed-arc Petri nets.
-Finally, we implement the soundness checks within a user-friendly tool that permits easy GUI-based debugging of issues in workflows-something that is not that common for other workflow analysis tools (see [14] for more discussion).
+Finally, we implement the soundness checks within a user-friendly tool that permits easy GUI-based debugging of issues in workflows-something that is not that common for other workflow analysis tools (see [8] for more discussion).